Why is this substation required?

 Will there be a continuous loud noise from the substation?

 The City will design, construct, and monitor the facility to meet the guidelines set forth in AUC Rule 012.
-Noise modelling will be completed and will be made publicly available.
+Noise modelling has been completed and is publicly available through the AUC efilling system under proceeding 29734.

 Will there be continuous light from the substation?